telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 The Orion Context Broker uses the following flows:

--   From NGSI9/10 applications to the broker, using TCP port 1026 by default (this is overridden with "-port" option).
+-   From client applications to the broker, using TCP port 1026 by default (this is overridden with "-port" option).
 -   From the broker to subscribed applications, using the port specified by the application in the callback at subscription creation time.